 In certain situations of defense, the brain may not recognize fight, flight, or friend as options.
 Instead, it will recognize two other options.

-There are some advantages certain animals have to going motionless.
+There are some advantages certain animals have in becoming motionless.
 For example, if the prey is being hunted, the predator is less likely to know where they are if they remain immobile.

-Obviously, the majority of the human population is not in a state where it feels as though it’s being hunted (though, sometimes it is).
-Yet, we hold onto our freeze instinct as though it’s a necessity.⁴
+Obviously, the majority of the human population is not in a state where it feels as though it’s being hunted.
+Yet, we hold onto our freeze instinct as though it’s a necessity. ⁴

 A flop is when all your muscle tension ceases and you are left in a “floppy” state.
-If we take the rape example above, the victim may find themselves having no control of their own body.
-Their muscles go limb and s/he loses complete control over any movement.
+If we take the rape example from above, the victim may find themselves having no control of their own body.
+Their muscles go limb and they lose complete control over any movement.

 This defense mechanism is rarer than the other four mentioned on this list.
 However, it also leaves people the most vulnerable to a threat.
-If someone were to experience a flop state during a PTSD flashback, a state as such could make them come across as chronically ill.
+If someone were to experience a flop state during a PTSD flashback, it could make them come across as chronically ill.

 ³ Porges, S. (1995).
 Orienting in a defensive world: mammalian modifications of our evolutionary heritage.
 A polyvagal theory.
 Psychophysiology.